gkashin/eQueue/README.md

    - Get queue by scanning QR-code;
    - etc...

 All queues are synchronized between all associated users that allows queue organizers view participants list in *real time*, and queue members see their *actual* position in the queue.

-Thus, managing and participating in queues becomes very easy and fun.
+Thus, managing and participating in queues becomes very easy and fun!

 ## Sneak Peek
 ### For Queue Organizers